Q 1. Explain the following: [Delhi 2019]

 (iii) Fe2O3 + 2AI → AI2O3 + 2Fe + Heat

-This is exothermic reaction.
-The molten iron is used to join cracked iron parts of machine.
+This is an exothermic reaction.
+The molten iron is used to join the cracked iron parts of the machine.

 (b) Name a metal for each case :

 (i) It displaces hydrogen gas from nitric acid.